-With the aim of ensuring thorough compliance across the Group and promoting the risk management from a company-wide perspective, the Company has the Compliance/Risk Control Committee, chaired by President and Executive Officer, and comprised of executive directors and its subsidiaries' presidents, etc. The Compliance/Risk Control Committee classifies the identified company-wide risks mainly into the strategic risk (2) and operational risk (3) taking into consideration the changes in internal and external environment and analyzes the degree of impact and the probability of occurrence according to the group common standard to assess the significance of risks and priority for response.
+With the aim of ensuring thorough compliance across the Group and promoting the risk management from a company-wide perspective, the Company has the Compliance/Risk Control Committee, chaired by President and Executive Officer, and comprised of executive directors and its subsidiaries' presidents, etc. The Compliance/Risk Control Committee classifies the identified company-wide risks mainly into disaster risk (1), external risk (2), investment risk (3), and internal risk (4) taking into consideration the changes in internal and external environment and analyzes the degree of impact (severity) and the probability of occurrence according to the group common standard to assess the significance of risks and priority for response.

-Under such company-wide risk management system, the Company recognizes climate-related risks as important risks that may have a significant impact on the Group's management, and the Sustainability Committee and the Compliance/Risk Control Committee work together under the supervision of Chairman and President to identify risks and opportunities, assess risks and manage how to address them based on the understanding that risks have two aspects of a positive factor (opportunity) and a negative factor (threat).
+Under such company-wide risk management system, the Company recognizes climate-related risks as major risks that may have a significant impact on the Group's management, and the Sustainability Committee and the Compliance/Risk Control Committee work together under the supervision of Chairman and President to identify risks and opportunities, assess risks and manage how to address them based on the understanding that risks have two aspects of a positive factor (opportunity) and a negative factor (threat).
 We have in place a system in which the Board of Directors receives reports on climate-related risks that have been identified and assessed on a regular basis and monitors how they are managed.